The Oceans: Carbon Sink or Source?

 - How does the ocean carbon cycle compare with the terrestrial carbon cycle?

-Lets begin by looking at the detailed illustration of the ocean carbon cycle above.
+Lets begin by looking at the detailed illustration of the ocean carbon cycle on the right.
 Although quite complex, you will see similar carbon cycle components you learned about when you studied the terrestrial carbon cycle in prior Labs.
-Take a few moments to familiarize yourself with the ocean carbon cycle illustration and answer the discussion questions with a peer and/or the class.
+Take a few moments to familiarize yourself with the ocean carbon cycle illustration and answer the discussion questions below.

 - What processes do you see that are the same in the terrestrial carbon cycle?

 - What organisms bring CO2 into the ocean carbon cycle?
 Using what process?
 What zone are they located in - euphotic zone, twilight zone, deep ocean or benthic zone?
-Why are they located only in this one zone?
+Why do you think these organisms are located only in this one zone?